matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Other/SHOW-Statements/show-create-table.md

 ## **Description**

-`SHOW CREATE TABLE` shows the `CREATE TABLE` statement that creates the named table.
+This statement shows the `CREATE TABLE` statement that creates the named table.

 ## **Syntax**